arthur960304/SIS-Autonomous_Cars/catkin_ws/src/README.md

 How to run RPi Camera
 ========================================================================================
-  1) If you want to run the normal resolution, run the code below
+  1) If you want to run with normal resolution, run the code below

     roslaunch raspicam_node camerav2_1280x960.launch

-  2) If you want to run in lower resolution and lower frame rate, run teh code below
+  2) If you want to run with lower resolution and lower frame rate, run the code below

     roslaunch raspicam_node camerav2_revised.launch